 - You’re receiving enough feedback from comments, emails, social networks, and social media news sites in order to adapt and evolve your content to better serve the audience.

-- You’re growing your audience organically thanks to social media sharing by existing audience members and earned media.
+- You’re growing your audience organically thanks to word-of-mouth, email forwards, and social media sharing by existing audience members and earned media.

 - You’re gaining enough insight into what the audience needs to solve their problems or satisfy their desires beyond the free education you’re providing.